 Notice how the Egyptian photo above also shows strings and tuning forks, and that’s from a verified ancient Egyptian artifact.
 Strings strung this way (either between forks, or between the tines of a fork) as on a harp, piano, or guitar, can be tightened to the exact same pitch as the tuning fork, and thus by bowing or plucking them, the fork can be set to vibrate without need for a hammer blow.
 This feature is likewise never seen in modern commercial tuning forks.
 Bowing the string would be ideal, as it would make for a steady vibration, just as a violin can be bowed to make an extended note.
 That the largest forks were 8-9 feet long indicates some seriously low pitches and/or powerful and prolonged sounds were required.

-Whereas tuning forks can nowadays be vibrated through electronic drivers that use a pulsing magnetic field to set the tines in motion, in ancient times simple striking, bowing, and plucking did the job equally well.
+Whereas tuning forks can nowadays be vibrated through electronic drivers that use a pulsing magnetic field to set the tines in motion (perhaps what Ed Leedskalnin used) in ancient times simple striking, bowing, and plucking did the job equally well.
 These vibrations may then be applied toward drilling, shaping, and levitating stones.

 You can’t drill and shape stones as you would metal or wood, especially hard stones like granite, because they are made of extremely hard mineral particles that overheat and wear down the tool bit.
 Normally it takes a special diamond cutting wheel and a slowly turning drill bit, lots of cooling fluid, and very slow progress to drill through granite.